bomeers/Piro/README.md

-# Piro
+# 🔥Piro
-🔥 Piro is an electron js application made for the raspberry pi.
+Piro is an electron js application made for the raspberry pi.
 It's purpose is to make your car ride a bit more enjoyable

 # Setup
 To install the AppImage on raspbian, refer to [this form](https://stackoverflow.com/questions/57813389/how-do-i-build-and-install-an-electron-app-for-raspbian-using-appimage)